Kunwar family

 The Kunwar family (कुँवर परिवार) was a noble Khas-Chhetri family in the Gorkha Kingdom and the Kingdom of Nepal.
-Kunwars were linked to the Thapa dynasty and family of Amar Singh Thapa by marital lineages and, thus, to Pande dynasty through the Thapa dynasty.
+The Kunwars were linked to the Thapa dynasty and family of Amar Singh Thapa by marital lineages and, thus, to Pande dynasty through the Thapa dynasty.
 Three branches of the Kunwars; Ramakrishna, Jayakrishna and Amar Singh Kunwar were formed with opposite political aspirations.
 Bal Narsingh Kunwar (of Ramkrishna section) supported Mukhtiyar Bhimsen Thapa while Chandrabir Kunwar (of Jayakrishna section) supported Bada Kaji Amar Singh Thapa due to their marital relations with those families.
 Later, the Ramakrishna section of the family including Amarsingh established the Rana dynasty of Nepal and styled themselves as Rana Rajputs while Jayakrishna most section remained as Kunwars.

 Origins

 Genealogy

 The Kunwars of Nepal claim descent from a Rajput man named Ram Singh, who was said to belong to Kshatriya Varna.
 He was considered to have settled in Bhirkot, Nepal in 1404 A.D.
 The chronicler Daniel Wright has published a genealogy of the Kunwar family.
 The genealogy begins with Tattā Rāṇā as the Raja (King) of Chittaurgarh.
 His nephew, Fakht Siṃha Rāṇā, had a son named Rāma Siṃha Rāṇā who came to hills with four followers after the siege of Chittaurgarh.
 He and his four followers joined the services of a hill Raja for ten or twelve months.
 The Raja learned the art of fencing from Rāma Siṃha and made him a personal tutor.
 He wanted to retain Rāma Siṃha in his country.
 Thus, the hill Raja asked for the daughter of Raja (King) of Bīnātī, a Bagāle Kṣetrī and married her to Rāma Siṃha.
 They had six sons over 10 –12 years, one of whom was given the title of Kum̐vara Khaḍkā for bravery displayed in the battle against Raja of Satān Koṭ.
 The title passed down to his descendants.
 Rāma Siṃha suddenly met his younger brother who requested him to return to Chittaur for once and Rāma Siṃha died on the way there.
 The hill Raja made Rāma Siṃha's son, Rāut Kunwar, was a nobleman (Sardār) and commander of the army.
 Ahirāma Kunwar, the son of Rāut Kunwar, was invited by the King of Kaski and was ennobled with a birta or jagir of Dhuage Saghu village.
 The King of Kaski asked the hand of Ahirāma's daughter, who was a great beauty, through only Kalas Puja to which Ahirāma replied to give his daughter only through a legal marriage.
 The king brought his troops and tried to take over the village by force.
 Ahirāma was supported by the village inhabitants belonging to the Parājulī Thāpā caste and a war was broke out.
-On the same day, Ahirāma took his immediate family including three sons, Ram Krishna Kunwar ,Jaya Krishna Kunwar and Amar Singh Kunwar, to the King of Gorkha, Prithvi Narayan Shah, where the lands of Kunwar-Khola were given to them as birta.
+On the same day, Ahirāma took his immediate family including three sons, Ram Krishna Kunwar, Jaya Krishna Kunwar and Amar Singh Kunwar, to the King of Gorkha, Prithvi Narayan Shah, where the lands of Kunwar-Khola were given to them as birta.